bhendi-boi/fastfolio/readme.md

 2. Now open the `constants.jsx` file which is present in `src` folder.
 You will find bunch of variables being exported.
 Fill them with your details.
 You can add your resume / cv as pdf in `public` folder and fill the `assetSrc` variable with approproate path.

 3. Head over to `About.jsx` file in `src` folder.
 You will find a `motion.ul` in it.
 Add the tools and frameworks you use here.
 I have added 3 tools which are common for every developer.
 To add your own items go to [react icons](https://react-icons.github.io/react-icons) website.
-Search for the icon you need and once you find the icon you are looking for copy on of the `motion.li` and swap the icons.
-If you are unable to find the icon you are looking for on react-icons website, you can download svg for that tool into `assets` folder.
+Search for the icon you need and once you find the icon you are looking for copy one of the `motion.li` and swap the icons.
+If you are unable to find the icon you are looking for on react-icons website, you can download svg for that tool/framework.

 4. Now open the `Projects.jsx` file which is present in `assets` folder.
 You will find an array of objects being exported there.
 Think of this as a database of your website.
 Each object represent a project of yours.
-We recommend you to use images in `webp` format because they take less time to load.
+I'd advice you to use images in `webp` format because they take less time to load.
 Use [this](https://www.freeconvert.com/jpg-to-webp) online tool to convert your jpg images to webp.
 You can follow the examples given in the file to fill your details.

 | **key**   | **value**                                                                                               |
 | --------- | ------------------------------------------------------------------------------------------------------- |